redfx-quantum/strange/README.md

 Running this application a number of times will consistently give the same probabilities, and different measurements.

-# Visualisation
+# Visualization

-The Strange API's allow to create and simulate quantum programs.
-A companion project, [StrangeFX](https://github.com/redfx-quantum/strangefx) , allows to visualise programs, and create them with a simple drag and drop interface.
+The Strange API's allow creating and simulate quantum programs.
+A companion project, [StrangeFX](https://github.com/redfx-quantum/strangefx) , allows visualising programs, and create them with a simple drag and drop interface.
 The sample program above rendered via StrangeFX looks as follows:
 ![StrangeFX rendering](https://github.com/redfx-quantum/strangefx/blob/master/docs/images/simpleview.png)

 # More samples